Emmanueladegor/Awesome-Dev-Tools/tools/gen-ai-tools.md

 10. **Anthropic Claude**
     - **Website**: [https://www.anthropic.com/index/claude-introduction](https://www.anthropic.com/index/claude-introduction)
     - **Description**: A large language model focusing on safe and steerable interactions, with advanced conversation capabilities.

+# Prototyping AI Softwares

+## Chatbase

+[Chatbase](https://www.chatbase.co) is an AI chatbot builder that enables businesses to create custom chatbots trained on their own data.
+It supports integration via API and allows training on various data sources, including files, website URLs, plain text, and sitemaps.
+Features include website widgets, embed options, and Slack integration, making it versatile for different platforms.

+## Dante AI

+[Dante AI](https://www.dante-ai.com) is a user-friendly platform designed for small businesses aiming to automate customer service or e-commerce interactions without requiring technical expertise.
+It offers customizable chatbots with multilingual support, sentiment analysis, and data privacy features.
+Dante AI provides pre-built integrations with platforms like Shopify, WordPress, and Slack, facilitating quick deployment across various digital touchpoints.

+## Cody

+[Cody](https://www.meetcody.ai) is an AI-powered platform that assists businesses in automating tasks and enhancing productivity.
+It offers features such as AI-driven chatbots, workflow automation, and data analysis tools.
+Cody integrates with various platforms and services, providing a seamless experience for users looking to leverage AI in their operations.